Air China: Forbidden Pavilion

 Forbidden Pavilion is Air China's first class, and is offered on all Boeing 747-400, Boeing 747-8 and some Boeing 777-300ER.

-The Forbidden Pavillion on the Boeing 777-300ER and 747-8 is Air China's latest flagship product, featuring Zodiac Aerospace Venus suites featuring a row pitch of 82-83 inches, and a seat width of 23 inches.
+The Forbidden Pavilion on the Boeing 777-300ER and 747-8 is Air China's latest flagship product, featuring Zodiac Aerospace Venus suites featuring a row pitch of 82-83 inches, and a seat width of 23 inches.
 The seat also features 23 inch AVODs and also has Universal AC and USB-A sockets available.

-Forbidden Pavillion on the 747-400 has 80 in seat pitch, swiveling seat power, and fully flat bed recline.
+Forbidden Pavilion on the 747-400 has 80 in seat pitch, swiveling seat power, and fully flat bed recline.
 First Class on the 747-400 is one of two classes that sports AVOD screens.
 It is named Forbidden Pavilion due to its place in the cabin.